Night is the Mother of Day.

 Sleep pressure is thought to be controlled by the neurotransmitter, adenosine, which increases in concentration in our bodies when we are awake.
 Caffeine, which is present in coffee amongst other things, reduces the effects of adenosine.4

-The body clock and melatonin
+The internal body clock

 Our body clock tells us when to sleep.
 And, like the majority of mammals, this is at night when it’s dark.3